tigerwill90/fox/README.md

 ````

 ## Handling OPTIONS Requests and CORS Automatically
-The `WithAutoOptions` setting or the `WithOptionsHandler` registration enable automatic responses to OPTIONS requests.
+The `WithAutoOptions` setting or the `WithOptionsHandler` registration enable automatic responses to [OPTIONS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/OPTIONS).
-This feature can be particularly useful in the context of Cross-Origin Resource Sharing (CORS).
+This feature is particularly useful for handling Cross-Origin Resource Sharing (CORS) preflight requests.

-An OPTIONS request is a type of HTTP request that is used to determine the communication options available for a given resource
-or API endpoint.
-These requests are commonly used as "preflight" requests in CORS to check if the CORS protocol is understood
-and to get permission to access data based on origin.

-When automatic OPTIONS responses is enabled, the router will automatically respond to [OPTIONS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/OPTIONS).
+When automatic OPTIONS responses is enabled, Fox distinguishes between regular OPTIONS requests and CORS preflight requests:
+- **Regular OPTIONS requests:** The router responds with the `Allow` header populated with all HTTP methods registered for the matched resource.
+If no route matches, the `NoRoute` handler is called.
+- **CORS preflight requests:** The router responds to every preflight request by calling the OPTIONS handler, regardless of whether the resource exists.

-To customize how OPTIONS requests are handled (e.g. adding CORS headers using a middleware), you may register a middleware
-for the `fox.OptionsHandler` scope or override the default handler.
+To customize how OPTIONS requests are handled (e.g. adding CORS headers), you may register a middleware for the `fox.OptionsHandler` scope
+or provide a custom handler via `WithOptionsHandler`.
+Note that custom OPTIONS handlers always take priority over automatic replies.

 ````go
 package main